-On 3 November 2014, Falcon was notified by the PASA that a decision has been taken to proceed with processing of the Company's application for a shale gas exploration licence in South Africa's Karoo Basin.
-The PASA had requested Falcon to review and update its already drafted Environmental Management Programme where necessary.
+On 3 November 2014, Falcon was notified by the PASA that a decision had been taken to proceed with processing of the Company's application for a shale gas exploration licence in South Africa's Karoo Basin.
+The PASA requested Falcon to review and update its Environmental Management Programme where necessary.
 This was completed and submitted on the 27 February 2015.

-In addition, in May 2015, the South African government formally launched a 24-month strategic environmental assessment ("SEA") of shale gas mining in the Karoo in an effort to understand the potential social, economic and environmental risks and opportunities of exploiting probable, but as yet unexplored, unconventional gas resources in the water-stressed territory.
+In May 2015, the South African government formally launched a 24-month strategic environmental assessment ("SEA") of shale gas mining in the Karoo, in an effort to understand the potential social, economic and environmental risks and opportunities of exploiting probable, but as yet unexplored, unconventional gas resources in the water-stressed territory.
 This SEA does not prevent exploration companies from conducting parallel exploration activities within this timeframe.

-The scope of the SEA will cover biodiversity and ecosystem services; water resources, including surface and groundwater; geophysics; economics, including the impact on agriculture and tourism; spatial planning; national energy planning; waste management; human health impacts; air quality; the impact on the social fabric; visual and noise impacts; heritage resources and the possible impact on the area's 'sense of place'.
+The scope of the SEA covers biodiversity and ecosystem services; water resources, including surface and groundwater; geophysics; economics, including the impact on agriculture and tourism; spatial planning; national energy planning; waste management; human health impacts; air quality; the impact on the social fabric; visual and noise impacts; heritage resources and the possible impact on the area's 'sense of place'.

-On 9 March 2016 Falcon announced that the PASA recently confirmed that it expects to finalise a recommendation to the Minister of Mineral Resources on Falcon's application for a shale gas exploration licence in South Africa's Karoo Basin, by May 2016.
+On 9 March 2016 Falcon announced that the PASA confirmed it expected to finalise a recommendation to the Minister on Falcon's application for a shale gas exploration licence in South Africa's Karoo Basin, by May 2016.

-The Board now expects that the exploration right over the acreage will be awarded in 2016.
+There have been no further updates from the PASA on Falcon's application.
+The Board now expects that the exploration right over the acreage will be awarded in 2017.